shizuko-akamoto/Trecipe/README.md

 |          | Allow full review of destination (blog-style) upon check-off                                                           | :x:                     |
 |          | Allow user to rate a destination upon checking off                                                                     | :heavy_check_mark:      |

+**Legend:**
+Completed: :heavy_check_mark:
+Amended: :large_orange_diamond:
+Not Complete: :x:

+## Unit 1-5 Learning Goals:
+### Unit 1: HTML, CSS, JS
+By setting up global variables with Mixins, a SCSS functionality, for theme colors and font sizes, better codability was made possible.
+Since we had customised css design for the entire project, this feature was important for us to maintain consistency in our code.
+We also decided to use TypeScript over JavaScript when developing our project to ensure type safety.

+### Unit 2: React & Redux
+Created more than 30 reusable react components with TypeScript such as TrecipeCards, DestinationCards, Button with redux, which allowed data change without reloading the entire page every time.
+Restricting types on the component props also increases robustness in our webapp.

+### Unit 3: Mongo DB
+Set-up MongoDB for a NoSQL Database to host all data related Trecipe, destination, user information, and ratings etc. Mongoose provides a `virtual` attribute to give developers flexibilities, so that a given model’s values can be set either manually or automatically with defined functionality. <Example> When implementing destinations in Trecipes, many-to-many relationship is easily achieved by use of Mongoose Virtual.

+### Unit 4: Node & Express
+Used Express with typescript to implement endpoints queried by our react frontend.
+Extended by OpenAPIValidation middleware to validate incoming requests and outgoing responses.

+### Unit 5: Release Engineering
+Deployed and hosted Trecipe website on Heroku which is beginner/start-up friendly.
+GitHub integration makes deployment workflow simple and prevents build breaks.

 ## Tasks breakdown